TChanhTinh/dotfiles-that-suckless/README.md

 | `Super + Shift + R` | Reload DWM |
 | `Super + Shift + Q` | Quit DWM |

-Thank owl4ce for scripts and color scheme
+Thank owl4ce for base scripts.
+Feel free report any issue or new idea on this setup, forks are welcome!